openshift/console/README.md

 - User Authentication (TBD)

 ## Quickstart

-Build the backend:
+### Build the backend:
 ```
 ./build
 ```

 Backend binaries are output to `/bin`.

-Build and package all frontent assets for deployment:
+### Build and package all frontent assets for deployment:
 ```
 ./build-web
 ```

 Frontend build assets are output to: `/frontend/public/dist`.

-Start the application:
+### Configure the application to run

+If you've got a working `kubectl` on your path, you can run the application with

 ```
+source ./contrib/environment.sh
 ./bin/bridge
 ```

-If running with auth disabled you must provide a Kubernetes bearer token.
+The script in `contrib/environment.sh` sets sensible defaults in the environment, and uses `kubectl` to query your cluster for endpoint and authentication information.

+To configure the application to run by hand, (or if `enironment.sh` doesn't work for some reason) you can manually provide a Kubernetes bearer token with the following steps.

 First get the secret ID that has a type of `kubernetes.io/service-account-token` by running:
 ```
 kubectl get secrets